-If you pre-order now, this item is expected to deliver in December after which we will remove the discount.
+If you pre-order now, this item is expected to deliver in January.

 The UHK is a fully programmable, impeccably built, open source, split mechanical keyboard – designed for extreme productivity and ergonomics.